shubhamiu/Messenger-Server/README.md

-This README provides instructions on how to set up and run the project. .
+This README provides instructions on how to set up and run the project.
+The Setup is divided into 2 parts which are setting up the messenger server and setting up the Socket server

 ## Prerequisites